maloq/Homeworks/README.md

 # Homeworks
-Just some an ITTP and MIPT homeworks
+Just some of ITTP and MIPT homeworks